 As such, unlike almost every other new ballpark that opened in the past few decades, Comerica Park was not immediately universally loved by the locals for no other reason other than it wasn’t Tiger Stadium.

 But with time we begin to gain perspective.
 Instead of grumpily saying, “it’s not like the old one”, we start realizing “Hey, this place is pretty good.”
 We then see other new parks and realize that ours holds up quite well with theirs.
 We take our OWN kids there, who do not have Tiger Stadium as a reference point, and they love it.
 We start making memories in the new place, seeing a Magglio Ordóñez walk-off home run in the ALDS, a perfect game that wasn’t, and a Triple Crown season from Miggy.
 And we marvel at how pretty the Detroit skyline can look.
 Or how nice it is to have more amenities.
 Or that the new place is still quite egalitarian, eschewing things like club levels or moated areas behind the plate.
 And we suddenly realize, “You know what?
-We’ve got one of the best parks in baseball.”
+We’ve got a great baseball park.”

 This is the best of the so-called red brick retro parks that followed Camden Yards.
 If this place was in a major media market, we’d probably hear more people romance it.